 - Children are invited to attend competitive sporting events within the local area.
 This is an inclusive approach which endeavours to encourage not only physical development but also mental well-being.
 These events also develop teamwork and leadership skills and are very much enjoyed by the children.

-- Each year the Year 5 children are invited to become Sports Leaders for the school.
-They develop into sporting role models for the younger children, assisting with lunch-time clubs, our annual Sports day and any other Sporting activities.
+- Each year, Year 6 children are trained to become Sports Leaders for the school.
+They develop into sporting role models for the younger children, assisting with lunch-time activities, our annual Sports day and any other Sporting activities.

 Substantive knowledge in PE is based on deliberate practice and development of specific skills that can be used in a variety of disciplines, sports and games e.g: